Downey200/Andrew_D_Portfolio/index.md

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}

 # First Milestone
-For my first milestone I assembled the chasse and attached the motors and wheels.
-Next I setup my raspberry pi so I could add code to it whenever I wanted.
-Then I wired the motors to connect to the motor driver.
-Then I wired the Raspberry Pi so that it was connected to the motor driver.
-I had to take a apart and re-assemble my chasse twice because I did not follow the directions carefully both times.
-I learned from these mistakes and have not experienced any difficultly since then.
+For my first milestone I went into blender and made a 3d mesh that resembled a character.
+Next I setup the mesh so it was attached to a rig that would allow me to animate the mesh.
+Then I made animations of the character running and jumping.
+Then I imported the character into Unity and made it so the player could control the character with the wasd keys.
 [![First Milestone]![2021-07-16 (2)](https://user-images.githubusercontent.com/87190446/125967798-c3f895b8-fb66-4229-9492-97cf6e04cb46.png)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}